 How do I get paid by ySense?

 ySense provides a plethora of payment methods available for you, when you want to cash out your income.
 Here are the payment methods available for ySense users:

 You can cash out using Skrill if you have accumulated a total of 5.05$ in your account.
 Skrill allows you to send and receive money by email, withdraw funds to your local bank account and make payments online.
 Make ATM withdrawals and spend with the Skrill Prepaid card.

-Indian users can choose to redeem their earnings through a Reward Link Card.
+Users can choose to redeem their earnings through a Reward Link Card.
+Reward Link is only available in some countries.
 The minimum balance required for this payout is 7$.
 Reward Link is a facility that can help you redeem your money through any of the hundreds of brands available on their website (in the form of a gift card).

 Paypal (from 10$)